 As you likely know, although there are a vast number of ways that sanctuary organizations operate and present themselves, to be an animal sanctuary means that you do not exploit animals in order to make a profit.
-However, not profiting from animals in sanctuary is not the same thing as receiving legal designation to be a nonprofit organization!
+However, not profiting from animals in sanctuary is not the same thing as receiving legal designation to be a A non-governmental organization whose primary purpose is something other than selling goods or services. organization!

 For organizations in the United States, there are many considerations that go into the decision to incorporate that must be carefully considered, and failure to comply with the accompanying responsibilities carries significant risks.
 It’s important to be as informed as possible in order to protect your residents and sanctuary!